firefox-devtools/debugger/docs/local-development.md

 ### Workers

-The Debugger takes advantage of [web wokers][web-workers] to delegate work to other processes.
+The Debugger takes advantage of [web workers][web-workers] to delegate work to other processes.
 Some examples of this are source maps, parsing, and search.
 In these cases, the debugger asks the worker to do potentially difficult work so that the main thread doesn't have to.